Things to do in Ethiopia

 3. Trekking in the Simien Mountains

 The Simiens are incredibly beautiful, and are home to a number of endemic and rare species like the Gelada Monkey, Walia Ibex, and Ethiopian Wolf.
 The park has some of the most exciting trekking routes, and they're home to Ethiopia's highest peak, Ras Dashen.

 If you want to explore in luxury, you can explore the mountains from your base at Limalimo Lodge, Ethiopia's best luxury lodge.

 The mountains are renowned for being the best place to find the Ethiopian Wolf, and endemic species and the world's rarest canid.

 Beyond the beautiful landscapes, lodges, and wildlife, the Bale Mountains are an adventure travellers paradise - fly camping, horse riding, mountain biking, and trekking are all possible here, and there's also Ethiopia's second highest peak: Tulu Dimtu.

 The villages around Bale are also a great spot to trial Tej, Ethiopia honey wine, and if you head into the rural back roads you can learn about how coffee is produced here.

 5. Exploring the Churches of Lalibela

-In the small town of Lalibela in the northern highlands lie some of Africa's most extraordinary monuments.
-Long considered the eight wonder of the world, the rock churches of Lalibela are Ethiopia's most famous travel destination, but they remain a central point of worship and spirituality for local Ethiopians.
+In the small town of Lalibela in the northern highlands lie some of Africa's most extraordinary structures.
+Long considered the eighth wonder of the world, the rock churches of Lalibela are Ethiopia's most famous travel destination, but they remain a central point of worship and spirituality for local Ethiopians.